sanand0/til/llms.md

 - 28 Dec 2024.
 A clever idea.
 Give an LLM a chapter from a textbook.
 Ask it to generate a unique, playable game to help me learn theconcepts for an exam.
 [Page Bailey](https://www.linkedin.com/feed/update/urn:li:activity:7278124663048695809/)
 - 26 Dec 2024.
 WOW.
 This is how a software agent will work alongside humans: [Fix issue #5478: Add color to the line next to "Ran a XXX Command" based on return value](https://github.com/All-Hands-AI/OpenHands/pull/5483) - using [@openhands-agent](https://github.com/openhands-agent).
+- 26 Dec 2024. [aisuite](https://github.com/andrewyng/aisuite) by Andrew Ng is a unified interface to LLMs.
+Sort of like an `openai` library across multiple providers.
 - 26 Dec 2024.
 Learnings from [Best of 2024 in Agents (from #1 on SWE-Bench Full, Prof. Graham Neubig of OpenHands/AllHands)](https://youtu.be/B6PKVZq2qqo)
   - Passing code execution as a tool is more powerful than granular tools.
 You combine multiple tools and tool calls into one.
 You move code to the data rather than the other way around.
 Mostly, you need bash, Python (or Jupyter), file manager, web browser.
   - UI: Go where the user is, instead of bringing them to you.